Upmarket bug snacks to creep into Thai store shelves

 "For most of the Westerners in the team, including me, it took some courage to break the psychological barrier," he said.

-Mercier said he was pleasantly surprised by the results, adding that extracting the flavours could lead to "infinite applications in cooking".
+Mercier said he was pleasantly surprised by the results, adding that extracting the flavors could lead to "infinite applications in cooking".

 The market potential for HiSo delicacies is huge, both in terms of taste and as food security, said Panitan.